AdobeDocs/campaign-standard.de-DE/help/administration/using/configuring-email-channel.md

    Nachrichten, die vorläufig nicht zugestellt werden können, werden automatisch für einen erneuten Versuch vorgesehen.
 Weiterführende Informationen dazu finden Sie in Abschnitt [Weitere Zustellversuche nach einem vorübergehend fehlgeschlagenen Versand](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-   >[!IMPORTANT]
+   >[!NOTE]
    >
-   >Nach der Aktualisierung auf das [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/de/campaign/kb/campaign-enhanced-mta.html)werden die Einstellungen der **Weitere Zustellversuche** in der Kampagne ignoriert.
-Die **[!UICONTROL Number of retries]** (Anzahl der weitere Zustellversuche, die am Tag nach dem Start des Versands ausgeführt werden sollen) und die **[!UICONTROL Retry period]** (minimale Verzögerung zwischen weiteren Zustellversuchen) werden von der erweiterten MTA verwaltet, basierend darauf, wie gut eine IP sowohl historisch als auch aktuell in einer bestimmten Domäne läuft.
+   >Die maximale Anzahl der auszuführenden weitere Zustellversuche und die minimale Verzögerung zwischen den weiteren Zustellversuchen werden nun vom Adobe Campaign Enhanced MTA verwaltet, basierend darauf, wie gut eine IP sowohl historisch als auch aktuell in einer bestimmten Domäne läuft.
+Die Einstellungen für **Weitere Zustellversuche** in der Kampagne werden ignoriert.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->